 String and line trimmers can often be upgraded with blade accessories for heavy cutting.
 This is especially true of gasoline trimmers.

 Trimmers can also include other cutting accessories with purchase, especially those with a split shaft design.
 Gasoline trimmers tend to have the most upgrade options, since they handle the heavier workloads where the options apply.
+[Back to top] Features for Gas Trimmers:

 A centrifugal clutch will allow a gas trimmer to idle without spinning.
 This is an important safety feature, and might require a little additional research when shopping around.